lyteword/chspurgeon-tod/volume-7/psalm-138.md

 **Verse 8.** *Forsake not the works of thine own hands.* Behold in me thy work, not mine: for mine, if thou seest, thou condemnest; thine, if thou seest, thou crownest.
 For whatever good works there be of mine, from thee are they to me; and so they are more thine than mine.
 For I hear from thine apostle, "By grace are ye saved through faith; and that not of yourselves: it is the gift of God.
 Not of works, lest any man should boast.
 For we are his workmanship, created in Christ Jesus": Eph 2:8-10.— *Augustine.*

 **Verse 8.** *Thine own hands.* His creating hands formed our souls at the beginning; his nail pierced hands redeemed them on Calvary; his glorified hands will hold our souls fast and not let them go for ever.
-Unto his hands let us commend our spirits, sure that even though the works of our hands have made void the works of his hands, yet his hands will again make perfect all that our hands have unmade.— *J.W.
-Burgon.*
+Unto his hands let us commend our spirits, sure that even though the works of our hands have made void the works of his hands, yet his hands will again make perfect all that our hands have unmade.— *J. W. Burgon.*

 ## Hints to the Village Preacher